UTAMS Motor, Rocket, Explosive Detector

 Unattended Transient Acoustic MASINT Sensor (UTAMS) Mortar, Rocket, Explosive Locator System is an acoustic localization sensor system developed by the Sensors and Electronic Devices Directorate (SEDD) of the U.S. Army Research Laboratory (ARL) in 2004.
-This technology is utilized to detect and isolate transient events such as mortar or rocket firings, munition impacts, and other explosive events.
-It consists of an array of acoustic sensor stations that are linked via radio to a receiving base.
-Each sensor has the ability to monitor hostile territory, international borders, and/or detect indirect weapon fire covertly with 24-hour surveillance.
-These small, inexpensive, non-imaging sensors can monitor large areas without a significant need for power sources and manpower.
+This technology is used to detect and isolate transient events such as mortar or rocket firings, munition impacts, and other explosive events.
+The system comprises an array of acoustic sensor stations linked via radio to a receiving base.
+Each sensor can monitor hostile territory, international borders, and/or detect indirect weapon fire covertly with 24-hour surveillance.
+These small, cost-effective, non-imaging sensors can monitor large areas with minimal power and manpower requirements.

 System concept

 Three to five acoustic arrays are set up in a roughly equilateral configuration several hundred meters from each other.
 Each array detects an impulsive event such as motor/rocket launch and determines the line of bearing from the array to the launch site.
 The lines of bearing from each array are transmitted via radio link to a central point where the results are combined to establish the location of the firing point through triangulation.
 Impact points are detected and located the same way.
 Results are displayed on a georeferenced map as icons using a laptop PC.
 The system generally detects the weapons out to their maximum range and screens out false results due to local noises from vehicles, people, etc.

 UTAMS can locate the x, y, and z directions from an acoustic signal and are sensitive in the 20–500 Hz frequency range.
 Noise canceling algorithms produced a continuous resonance that UTAMS separated out through adaptive filtering.
 Processing for infra-sound was combined with acoustic microphones and deployed in Iraq with smaller sensor arrays to detect rockets, small arms, and mortars.